lucasboucher/ffbb-alternative/readme.md

 # Docs
 Firstly, run scrapper/main.py to refresh data.

-Need to run on a web server for Fetch API
+Need to run on a web server for JS Fetch API

 Example with Python locally:
 ```bash